DOESVTT/doesvtt/docs/index.md

 - Nordic energy system model for Backbone
 - ...

-For full list of our ongoing and past projects, please visit: LINK TO PURE
+For full list of our ongoing and past projects, please visit: [publication in VTT](https://cris.vtt.fi/en/organisations/ba4206-design-and-operation-of-energy-systems/publications/)

 Want to know more?
 Contact us at [does-info@vtt.fi](mailto:does-info@vtt.fi)